ShmuelLa/Evil-Twin/README.md

 After setting up the apache2 server, and hosting it locally, the template of the portal must be put in the /var/www/html/ directory.
 To get the captive portal to instantly open once the user access the fake AP, we had to edit the [dns.conf](https://github.com/ShmuelLa/Evil-Twin/blob/main/config/dns.conf) file to include the line address=<ip> of where the Apache server is hosted, this causes all requests through the AP to be redirected to this server.
 This is why the user can not browse until he submits credentials - Once he submits, we edit the [dns.conf](https://github.com/ShmuelLa/Evil-Twin/blob/main/config/dns.conf) file and remove the address line, which causes requests to be redirected normally.

+### NetworkManager
+ The interface you choose must be set to unmanaged mode in the NetworkManager service, unless this is performed, the serivce will control the interface and you users will not be able to access the internet through your fake ap